 Requirements for approved training and equipment

 It is important to be aware of the applicable requirements when you use, handle, sell or distribute plant protection products.
 This applies to work in agriculture, forestry, horticulture, and park and golf course maintenance.
-The requirements also apply in organic farming.
+The requirements also apply to products certified for use in organic farming.

 Three classes of plant protection products